 You know by now that we believe the smallest of details can make or break a trip.
-And it’s not that we are picky about the small things, we’re not petty.
-But we do appreciate a great service, a certain level of comfort (without the need to be luxurious) and a place so welcoming we can “risk” to feel at home.
+And it’s not that we are picky about the little things, we’re not petty.
+But we do appreciate excellent service, a certain level of comfort (without the need to be luxurious) and a place so welcoming we can “risk” to feel at home.

 One first step through the door and we were blown away by the architecture details and the warming environment.
-We were being spoiled and letting ourselves be spoiled (without any guilt that is)!
+We were being spoiled and let ourselves be spoiled (without any guilt that is)!

 The Design and Architecture Details

-There was a sobriety to the renovated façade that matched the interior — one of the rarest cases when you are free to judge a book by its cover.
-High ceilings, original wooden floors, cork paneled walls and a clever mix of vintage and modern furniture set the tone for the rest of the house right there in the common lounge area.
+There was sobriety to the renovated façade that matched the interior — one of the rarest cases when you are free to judge a book by its cover.
+High ceilings, original wooden floors, cork paneled walls and a smart mix of vintage and modern furniture set the tone for the rest of the house right there in the shared lounge area.
 The open space was a surprise!
-Seen from the outside, we couldn’t have imagined how spacious it would actually be inside.
+Seen from the outside, we couldn’t have imagined how spacious it would be inside.
 All that was even more accentuated by the three high windows that lead into the private courtyard.